 Funds available to maintain this service are very limited and pro-active conservation (rather than image streaming) will always be our top priority.
 Please remember that we are a very small charity trying to satisfy thousands of non-paying viewers with only shoe-string resources at our disposal and trying to do so in addition to all the practical conservation work we undertake.
-This includes the third Devon Barn Owl Survey this year, which will involve checking the 1200 or so Barn Owl roost/nest sites we have recorded since the beginning of the last survey in 2003 – a huge undertaking.

 (Note: If you would like to cover the cost of us consulting a Live Video-streaming Expert, please do let us know!).
 In the meantime, please accept our apologies for any down-time and check this year's Nestcam Diary for technical issue updates.

 Barn Owl Webcam Technical Troubleshooting:

 If there's no image at all on either Nestcam or Barncam, then a technical fault is to blame.

 There are three possibilities - the problem may be with the live webcam stream itself (especially when there are lots of people watching, such as when the owlets are hatching); the problem may be with your computer; or the problem may be with your Internet Connection.

 Problems with the live video stream: Sometimes the image goes through phases of ‘dropping out' (going black) repeatedly for no obvious reason.
 The images are streamed from a remote farm via a somewhat unreliable Internet connection to the Web Broadcasting Corporation (who kindly provide the cameras and images free of charge.)